dwaipayan05/BBLec2Pdf/README.md

 Convert Big Blue Button Lecture Files by NITK to PDF using `jsPDF`

 ### What is this ?
-A Chrome Extension/Script for you to download PDF Files of PPTs avaialable on BigBlue Button.
+A Chrome Extension/Script for you to download PDF Files of PPTs available on BigBlue Button.
 It's a workaround to access study material since it wasn't always provided by faculties and it's a strenous procedure to download them separately.

 ### How to Use ?